 The size tag and box label are not the only indicators of authenticity on the Yeezy Oreo.
 We spotted 11 indicators that can help you confirm the authenticity status of your sneakers.

 In this article, we have explained all 11 indicators along with images to help you identify replicas of the original when you see it.

-First off, you will need to scan the barcode on the box label of your sneakers.
 The barcode is highly regarded as a tell of authenticity primarily because most fake manufacturers are more interested in trying to duplicate the exact design of the sneakers with very little attention put into duplicating the barcode.